DJI Mavic Mini Review

 Overall, we think the Mini's video quality is more than good enough for home videos that will be shared amongst friends or on social media.
 If you're willing to put a little effort both while shooting and in post processing, you may even be able to get footage that looks borderline fantastic.
 But the Mini's camera definitely falls short of the truly professional level quality that some of DJI's higher-level drones can produce.

 The Nitty Gritty Camera Details

-At its full 2.7K resolution the Mini's camera can shoot at 25 or 30 frames per second (oddly, the generally accepted cinematic standard of 24 fps is not available).
+At its full 2.7K resolution the Mini's camera can shoot at 25 or 30 frames per second, and a new firmware upgrade adds the cinematic standard of 24 frames per second.
 This is fine for most purposes, but does severely limit your ability to slow footage down in the editing room if you ended up flying a bit too fast on one of your cinematic panning shots.
 If you drop the resolution down to 1080 HD you can shoot in 50 or 60 fps as well, giving you plenty of extra frames for slowing things down if your hands were a bit too eager on the joysticks.